tgross/blog.0x74696d.com/content/posts/2021-07-29-networking-firecracker-lab.md

 (although we've already created it for the QEMU VMs above).
 It then allocates an IP address from the given range.
-Note that the range starts at `192.168.30.32` so that I have some room at the bottom for QEMU VMs.
+Note that the range starts at `192.168.30.32` so that I have some room at the bottom for the existing QEMU VMs.
 Next it sets up the appropriate iptables ingress rules, and creates a tuntap device.

 ```json
 {